T00fy/r2t/README.md

 # r2t settings file - https://github.com/your-username/r2t
 # Syntax: gitignore-style glob patterns

+# The output format.
+Can be: yaml, json, pseudo-json, pseudo-xml
+# Defaults to yaml if not specified.
+# format: yaml

 # Ignore files and directories for both the tree view and content sections.
 ignore-tree-and-content:
   - ".git/"